NicoleZFortuna/Rpackages/README.md

 ```

 Copy the code to generate the magicAnswers data.frame into the
-magicAnswers.R file which was opened within your RStudio.
-Make sure to
+magicAnswers.R file which was automatically opened within your RStudio
-not delete the `use_data(magicAnswers, overwrite = TRUE)` line when you
+project.
+Make sure not to delete the
+`use_data(magicAnswers, overwrite = TRUE)` line when you do so.
+Run the
-do so.
-Run the magicAnswers.R script to generate the data folder as well
+magicAnswers.R script to generate the data folder as well as the
-as the magicAnswers.rda file within said folder.
+magicAnswers.rda file within said folder.

 You can now reuse the above code, replacing “magicAnswers”, with
 “cookieAnswers”, and then “tarotAnswers”.
 Make sure to again copy the